Skip to content

 //

-// Returns `null` on failure, or `EcrecoverKey` structure on success
+// Returns `null` on failure or an `EcrecoverKey` structure on success.

 fun ecrecover(hash: Int, v: Int, r: Int, s: Int): EcrecoverKey? {